-AOL: What are you looking forward to in 2011?
+AOL: What are you most looking forward to in 2011?

-AOL: What would you say has been the biggest accomplishment in your career?
+AOL: What would you say has been your biggest accomplishment as an artist to date?

 AOL: What inspires you?

-AOL: Sixthman asked that Rock Boat patrons answer the question, 'What is your Rock Boat?'
-With you guys, Sister Hazel is Rock Boat -- you started this thing.
-So, what is your Rock Boat?
+AOL: This year, Sixthman asked Rock Boat patrons to answer the question, 'What is your Rock Boat?'
+What does Rock Boat mean to you?